Presidency of Evo Morales: Advisor faces terrorism charges in Peru

 Walter Chávez resigned on February 1, 2007, after being indicted for acts of terrorism in his native country of Peru, which seeks his extradition.
 Chavez fled Peru following the 1992 coup by Alberto Fujimori, to Bolivia.
 There, he sought and gained refugee status after presenting his case to the Bolivian government and the United Nations.
-For 15 years, Chavez made a name for himself in public life as a journalist for numerous newspapers, including La Razon—perhaps Bolivia's most important daily newspaper.
+For 15 years, Chavez made a name for himself in public life as a journalist for multiple newspapers, including La Razon—perhaps Bolivia's most important daily newspaper.

 Chávez was hired by the Morales’ Presidential campaign and continued on as media advisor for the Presidency once Morales took office.
 Peruvian authorities accuse him of "having been a member of the Túpac Amaru Revolutionary Movement guerrilla group that carried out bombings and kidnappings in the 1980s and 1990s."
 The specific charges against Chávez is that he was "a MRTA member who extorted two Peruvian businessmen on behalf of the group in 1990. …[that same year] Chávez was arrested after receiving $10,000 from one of the men, was released on bail a month later and in 1992 fled to Bolivia."
 He is also accused "of receiving $5,000 in another case."
 Chávez has repeatedly denied the charges, saying "They accused me of being part of an MRTA cell but they never proved anything against me."

 The resignation came as the Bolivian Senate (which is led by an alliance of opposition parties) announced its intention to rapidly investigate the extent of "Chávez's duties and how he obtained residency in the country."
 Peruvian television, Bolivian newspapers and the Miami Herald were also pursuing the story with ever more vigor, in the days leading to Chávez leaving the Morales government.
 He explained his resignation to the Miami Herald, saying that "A lot of things have been said that weren't true.
 This is beginning to hurt the government."
 In 2006, Peru had quietly asked for the extradition of Chávez but was turned down as he had been granted political asylum by the Bolivian government.
 Peru announced that it would be re-filing its extradition request.
 Chávez said he has no plans to defend himself in court by going to Peru.